Rajalakshmi12/IITM_Tds_Project1/README.md

 REPOSITORIES: "https://api.github.com/users/{cur_user}/repos?per_page=100&page={current_page}"

-4. Most interesting and surprising fact: No repos in Google
+response = requests.get(<above-url>, headers=HEADERS)

+2. Some facts from the analysis:
+    * Github Users from Hyderabad with more than 50 followers working in Google , did not have a single repository published
+    * Top 3 public repo contributors are working for Apple, MMTechSoft &  Stealth Startup
+    * They had most of the contributions in Java, Scala and Javascript in this order

-5. An actionable recommendation for developers based on your analysis
+3. An actionable recommendation for developers based on your analysis: ?